Jury Awards $2.5 Million after Alleged Retaliation for Reporting Sex Discrimination in the Workplace

 Employment Discrimination & Retaliation Attorney

 Robert S. Norell, P.A. is dedicated to protecting victims in labor law disputes in Florida.
 With over 20 years of experience in this field, we’ve seen every type of discrimination and retaliation case out there, and we know you likely have many questions.
-Contact us today for a free consultation and we’ll provide you with guidance on the next steps you can take to ensure that your rights are protected.
+Contact us today for a free case evaluation and we’ll provide you with guidance on the next steps you can take to ensure that your rights are protected.